Big Data Analysis for Social Scientists course - ACSPRI Winter Program 2016

-This page provides resources for participants in the Big Data Analysis for Social Scientists short course taught by Robert Ackland (Australian National University) and Timothy Graham (University of Queensland).
-The course is running as part of the ACSPRI Winter Program at the University of Queensland, Brisbane, 29 June - 3 July 2015.
+This page provides resources for participants in the Big Data Analysis for Social Scientists short course taught by Robert Ackland and (Australian National University) and Timothy Graham (University of Queensland & Australian National University).
+The course is running as part of the ACSPRI Winter Program at the University of Queensland, Brisbane, 4-8 July 2016.

 On this page, you can find: